elliottlawson/converse/docs/guide/installation.md

 ## Basic Setup (Zero Configuration)

-For most applications, you can start using Laravel Converse immediately after installation:
+For most applications, you can start using Converse immediately after installation:

 ```bash
 # Run migrations